Brett-Tanner/Journal/2023/July_23.md

 - Features

+  - [x] Show SMs kids who are regular students in the afternoon when they attend a morning activity
   - [] Finish off the event creation features so someone other than me can actually do it
     - [] Event step
       - [] Extend the 'all' option on event creation to allow specific schools to be selected